BowFlex Treadmills

 A Look at the BowFlex Treadmill/Max Trainer Lineup

 Bowflex offers a wide variety of cardio equipment, and the list seems to be growing all the time.
-In addition to the popular TreadClimbers (recently discontinued), there are three traditional treadmills and three Max Trainers.
+In addition to the popular TreadClimbers (recently discontinued), there are a handful of traditional treadmills and three Max Trainers.

 Let’s take a look at them here…